automl/CARL/docs/source/environments/environment_families/brax.rst

     :alt: Screenshot of CARLGrasp

-In CARL Grasp the agent is trained to pick up an object.
+In CARL Grasp the agent is trained to pick up an object with a robot hand.
 Three bodies are observed by Grasp: 'Hand', 'Object', and 'Target'.
 When Object reaches Target, the agent is rewarded.
 Apart from Grasp's pyhiscal properties the target radius, height and distance are also varied.